kriti-rai/kriti-rai.github.io/_posts/2018-06-15-wanderlist_-_my_sinatra_project.markdown

 **Conclusion**

 This project was not as intimidating to start as was my first project.
 I had the confidence to start with a clean directory and without tests to guide me.
-I also told myself that I would not take more than a week to finish this and setting up a deadline for myself sort of helped.
-Drawing out what I wanted my controllers and forms to do helped me visualize how my app should work and therefore helped me write the code accordingly.
+I also told myself that I would not take more than a week to finish this and setting up a deadline sort of helped.
+Also, drawing out what I wanted my controllers and forms to do helped me visualize how my app should work and therefore helped me write the code accordingly.
 Overall, the sinatra section of the course was a big chunk to swallow and at times I felt like I was moving too fast without taking a moment to make sure I had retained the material.
 However, the last few labs and the portfolio project really pushed me to go back and revise and use up online tools to reach my goal.

 Here's the  [link](https://www.youtube.com/watch?v=VMWHzbSXqKQ&t=3s) to my video walkthrough of the app if you'd like to check out.